TestCodeRepeat/paperlyzerapp/Readme.md

 socket and send plain text commands from a basic websocket client.

 See `PaperlyzerApp.kt`, `Sockets.kt` & `/tests` for initial implementations

+### Environmental Variables
+`API_BATCH_SIZE` - # of records processed per API call
+`PROCESSED_RECORDS_GOAL` - # of remaining unprocessed records which causes the process to stop. e.g. given a batch of 50 papers, and a `UNPROCESSED_RECORDS_GOAL` of 40, the process will stop running after 10 papers when the number of `UNPROCESSED_RECORDS_GOAL` is below 40.
+If set to 0, it will run process until all target records have been marked as 'processed'.

+### Processes
+DisciplineProcess.kt
+- It takes papers with a null `discipline` value and matches it to a value of STEM, SSH (social sciences), or NA, along with a weighted score.

 [https://gender-api.com/]: https://gender-api.com/